strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 package-lock.json
 ```

-Even if it is usually recommended to version this file, it may create issues on Heroku.
+Even if it is usually recommended to version this file, it creates issues on Heroku.

 #### 4. Init a Git Repository, Commit and Push Your Project to Github